puppetlabs/puppetdb/documentation/api/query/v2/nodes.markdown

 #### Parameters

-* `query`: Required.
+* `query`: Optional.
 A JSON array of query predicates, in prefix form, conforming to the format described below.

 The `query` parameter is a similar format to [resource queries][resource].